ATTX-project/ATTX-project.github.io/attx_project/Deploying-ATTX-Components-on-Docker-Swarm.md

 **Pre-requisite:** Docker Swarm formed on Cpouta and essential components provisioned (cf. [Provisioning ATTX Components on CSC Open Stack \(cPouta\)](Provisioning-ATTX-Components-on-CSC-Open-Stack-cPouta.md)).

-## Setting up OpenStack volumes for data persistence
+## Setting up OpenStack Volumes for Data Persistence

 **1.** Create a persistent storage volume for UnifiedViews (e.g. 'uv-data') and attach it to the Swarm Master, as per instructions in https://research.csc.fi/pouta-persistent-volumes.